Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

 extension VolumeDetectionMode : RawRepresentable {
 }

-public struct Weight : Codable {

-    public let unit: String?

-    public let value: Double

-    /// Creates a new instance by decoding from the given decoder.
-    ///
-    /// This initializer throws an error if reading from the decoder fails, or
-    /// if the data read is corrupted or otherwise invalid.
-    ///
-    /// - Parameter decoder: The decoder to read data from. public init(from decoder: any Decoder) throws

-    /// Encodes this value into the given encoder.
-    ///
-    /// If the value fails to encode anything, `encoder` will encode an empty
-    /// keyed container in its place.
-    ///
-    /// This function throws an error if any values are invalid for the given
-    /// encoder's format.
-    ///
-    /// - Parameter encoder: The encoder to write data to. public func encode(to encoder: any Encoder) throws }

-extension Array {

-    public subscript(index: Int, default defaultValue: @autoclosure () -> Element) -> Element { get }

-    public subscript(safeIndex index: Int) -> Element? { get }
-}

 extension UIImageView {

     @MainActor public func loadPassioIconBy(passioID: PassioNutritionAISDK.PassioID, entityType: PassioNutritionAISDK.PassioIDEntityType, size: PassioNutritionAISDK.IconSize = .px90, completion: @escaping (PassioNutritionAISDK.PassioID, UIImage) -> Void)